BECAUSE WE'RE ALL ABOUT THAT SEABASS

 We, Australis Aquaculture, are an American company operating from Massachusetts and Van Phong Bay, Vietnam.
 Australis employs over 200 skilled farm technicians to manage all aspects of our farm.
-Our technicians carefully monitor the health of the fish, and the quality of the environment by visually inspecting the cages, fish behavior, feed response and monitoring water quality.
+Our technicians carefully monitor the health of the fish, and the quality of the environment.
+They do this by visually inspecting the cages, fish behavior, feed response and monitoring water quality.
 Our employees are trained to look for indicators of health and early warning signs for problems.
-Our onsite lab provides support and we also employ more in-depth testing, as required.
+And our onsite lab provides support and we also employ more in-depth testing, as required.

 We currently only sell the live barramundi raised from Massachusetts in select US specialty grocery stores.

 First, thanks for letting us know!
 We will reach out to the store to ensure that our products are adequately stocked on the shelves.
 Our products often sell faster than store buyers anticipate, so stores often don’t order enough.
 The next time you’re in the store, please ask for the “seafood buyer,” and encourage them to make sure that Australis Barramundi remains in stock!

 We are 100% committed to customer satisfaction and offer refunds and/or replacements on a case by case basis.
 Refund/Replacement requirements are: Description of product, lot number (printed on the clear panel on the back of the bag), and photos of product and its packaging.
 Please send us a note using the Contact button at the bottom of this page or give us a call at 1-888-602-2772.